Craswer/PhpNetworkLprPrinter/README.md

 	include("PhpNetworkLprPrinter.php");

 Somewhere in your code you need to initialize the network printer.
-Here is an example of doing it with a printer located in 192.168.1.136:
+Here is an example of doing it with a printer located in host 192.168.1.136:

 	$lpr = new PhpNetworkLprPrinter("192.168.1.136");